Underwater Photography: 6 Tips for Getting Started

 The only general advice I can give you is to patiently try several different settings on the same subject until you find the one that works.
 With an external flash, several parameters come into play:

-- the usual parameters of the camera: exposure time / aperture / ISO sensitivity
+- usual camera parameters: exposure time Tv / aperture Av / sensitivity in ISO

 - the intensity of the flash